2013 to 2020 Nissan Leaf Import Information for Australia

 The Nissan Leaf is eligible for import to Australia for the Gen 1 AZE0 models built from 1 June 2013 to 30 Sept 2017 and the Gen 2 AZE1 models built from 2 Oct 2017 to 25 April 2019 – as these were not sold new by Nissan Australia.

-The 62kW Leaf was introduced in Japan in mid-2019, and since Nissan Australia did not start offering those within 3 months of release in Japan, under new import regulations that commenced on 10 December 2019 we can import any 62kW model Leaf up to the date that Nissan Australia eventually start selling them here.
+The 62kW Leaf was introduced in Japan in mid-2019, and since Nissan Australia did not start offering those within 3 months of release in Japan, under new import regulations that commenced on 10 December 2019 we can import any 62kW model Leaf up to November 2020 – when Nissan Australia eventually start selling them here.

 Gen 2 improvements over earlier versions included: